mikedecr/post_blogdown-submodules/index.markdown

 ### How to add your website components as submodules

 In the spirit of modularity, there is actually nothing Blogdown-specific about including submodules within a project repository.
-All the same, I will discuss a Blogdown-specific example: the `.Rprofile` module, which I keep in [its own repository here](git@github.com:mikedecr/dots_blogdown.git).
+All the same, I will discuss a Blogdown-specific example: the `.Rprofile` module, which I keep in [its own repository here](https://github.com/mikedecr/dots_blogdown).
 I discuss how I manage _blog posts_ with submodules [later on](#blog), because that conversation is a little more involved.

-You can add a submodule to your (already initiatlized) website repo with `git submodule add [my-url] [my-destination-folder]`.
+You can add a submodule to your (already initialized) website repo with `git submodule add [my-url] [my-destination-folder]`.
 You will want to be strategic about where you add the repo, since it will effectively behave like a cloned repository.
 I often create a `/submodules/` folder under my project root and clone submodules to that location.